-We also placed a foil covered bubble wrap (reflectix) over the van wall insulation to better protect it from moisture caused by breathing and cooking.
-It’s important that this vapour barrier is completely sealed though as if not it could do more harm than good by trapping moisture in.
+We also placed a foil covered bubble wrap (reflectix) over the van wall insulation to better protect it from moisture caused by breathing/cooking/showering.
+It’s important that a van vapour barrier is completely sealed though as if not it could do more harm than good by trapping moisture in.

 Insulating A Van Ceiling

 The van conversion insulation in our ceiling mainly consists of squares of 50mm Recticel foam board.
-To stick the rigid foam board to the ceiling we used these super handy stick pins.
+To stick the rigid foam board to the ceiling we used these super handy insulation sticky pins.
 They work really well.

 But we did also use recycled plastic insulation to fill the hollow cross beams.
-A time consuming job.
+A time consuming job when it comes down to how to insulate a van properly.
 However one well worth doing so that those parts of the metal frame don’t just act as a thermal bridge for heat transfer in and out of the van.

 Then we sealed all the edges of the foam board with aluminium foil tape, fastidiously checking for any dents in the foil backing of the foam board to seal those up too.

 How To Insulate A Van Floor